🌟 How to Calculate Fringe Width (2026): Formula, Solved Problems & Derivation

 • Key Takeaways:

-• Fringe width (β) is the distance between consecutively similar fringes.
+• Fringe spacing (β) is the distance between consecutively similar fringes.

 • The fundamental formula is β = λD/d.